Arthur Puttee

 The Liberals made strenuous efforts to appeal to the working class through the dispensation of patronage among leading trade unionists, and by attacking the trade union council as being radical and uninterested in the needs of ordinary workers.
 Puttee was painted as a dangerous "revolutionist" backed by "assassins".
 Bole won the election; Puttee finished in third place.

 Out of office, Puttee returned to his newspaper and continued to agitate for independent working-class politics.
 He became chairman of a new party, the Independent Labour Party, based on the British model.
 This ILP proved to be short-lived, collapsing in an internal feud after some of its members attempted to define the party as "socialist".

 In 1910, Puttee endorsed Fred Dixon as a candidate for the provincial legislature, and helped create the short-lived Manitoba Labour Party to support him.
 Dixon was defeated, due to opposition from the Socialist Party of Canada.
 Puttee also created a provincial Labour Representation Committee in the 1910s, and used The Voice to endorse labour candidates in the elections of 1914 and 1915.
 In 1918, Puttee helped to create the Dominion Labour Party, which was intended to consolidate labourist activities in various cities throughout the country.

 Ultimately, Puttee's conservatism sidelined him as the labour movement came under the influence of socialist ideas.
 He opposed labour militancy and the Industrial Workers of the World in particular.
 In 1918, the Winnipeg Trades and Labour Council withdrew its patronage of the Voice due to the paper's moderate tone, and began publishing a new weekly, the Western Labour News, effectively ending Puttee's influence over the labour movement.

 By the time of the Winnipeg General Strike of 1919, Puttee was a marginal figure sidelined by younger, more militant leaders such as J. S. Woodsworth and Abraham Albert Heaps.
 He continued to operate in the city's DLP organization, however, and his conservatism was a primary reason for a split in the party in 1920.
 Puttee sought the DLP's nomination for Mayor of Winnipeg in 1920, but was defeated by Seymour Farmer.
 Puttee's supporters subsequently asserted their control over the party, causing most of its leading figures (including Dixon) to separate and form a new Independent Labour Party.
 The DLP ceased to be an effective organization after this time.

 Puttee ran for the Manitoba legislature in the provincial election of 1922 in the riding of Winnipeg—not as a Labour candidate, but as a Progressive, aligned with the United Farmers of Manitoba.
 He does not appear to have put much effort into this campaign, and received only 135 votes on the first count, finishing 38th out of 43 candidates.
-Winnipeg elected ten members via preferential balloting, and Puttee was eliminated after the eighth count.
-He did not play a significant role in politics after this time.
+Winnipeg elected ten members via Single transferable voting in this election, and Puttee was eliminated in the ninth count.

+Already in his 50s, he did not play a significant role in politics after 1922.